The Dangers of Credit Card Debt and How to Avoid Them

 Tracking your spending is a foundation of a healthy financial life, but adding credit cards to your usual spending methods can make it more difficult to keep up with all your spending.
 It is especially true if you’re using your credit cards along with cash and debit, and if you’re using multiple credit cards.
 It is one of the reasons credit cards make it so easy to overspend.

 How to avoid it: Using more cards means you have to look in different places when you’re tracking your expenses.
-You can track it manually in spending journal or spreadsheet, or use a personal finance software like Mint or Quicken to help track your spending.
+You can track them manually in spending journal or spreadsheet or use a personal finance software like Mint or Quicken to help track your spending.